The Economic Attribute – What No One Will Tell You About Economics

 The economic attribute is not a belief.
 It is reality that exists whether or not people understand it.
 A newborn calf receives no instruction.
 It makes many vain attempts to find milk, the life giving fluid that allows its heredity to be of consequence.
 Failing to feed makes the rest of its existence both short and miserable.
 Economics is the life giving fluid of humanity that allows its heredity to be of consequence.

 The calf can do nothing to enhance the nutritive quality of the life-giving milk.
 It simply exists.
 It is real.
 Life depends on it.
 Economics is like that, except for the fact that people can increase the practical environmental benefits that can be derived from economics.
+Economics can be infinitely enhanced.
+It is the “milk of human kindness” with infinitely expanding possibilities.
 There were other cows prior to the birth of the calf.
 They all drank the milk of life as a prerequisite for being alive, but they could do little to improve the milk.
 It helped each cow on an individual basis, but it did not improve the environment that they were dependent on.
-Economic fluid makes environmental improvements possible, as it flows across boundaries and generations.
+Economic fluid, however, makes environmental improvements possible, as it flows across borders, boundaries and generations.

-The economic attribute is like a life-giving fluid that can be used to benefit humanity.
+The economic attribute is a life-giving fluid that each person needs to survive, but it is more than that.
+It can be used to benefit all of humanity.
 People inherit the opportunity to use it because it naturally exists, but they also have creative power to use it to sustain and enhance the quality of life for themselves, for other people, and for other generations.

 The political weapon, Economics, is not economic.
 It fails to embrace the constraints of reality.
 Ignoring the economic attribute is physically similar to having legs and refusing to use them to walk.
-It is the moral equivalent of a riot.
 Economics is an attribute.
 People can walk or pretend they don’t have legs.
 On the path to the future, which choice seems to make more sense?
 Shall we block the path, or shall we stride forward?